 Online consultations are for anyone who lives outside the Service Area listed here.
-If you live in Sydney and can get to Leichhardt, that is preferable to an online consultation, as you can claim it on Medicare or a Private Health Fund, if you have a EPC referral (Medicare) or cover with your health fund.
+If you live in Sydney and can get to my clinic location, that is preferable to an online consultation, as you can claim it on Medicare or a Private Health Fund, if you have a EPC referral (Medicare) or cover with your health fund.

 International consultations are also possible.
 The whole point of online consultations is to make sure location is no longer a reason why people can’t get the help and support they need to reach their potential.